NIGK17007U Advanced Soil Science and Isotope Geochemistry

 - Identify and describe key processes that can be investigated by isotope techniques.

-- Formulate proposals to identify and solve complex geographical problems and questions related to impacts on soil environment and Earth systems (climate change, land use, management)
+- Formulate proposals to identify and solve complex geographical problems and questions related to impacts on soil functionality and Earth systems (climate change, land use, management)

 - Evaluate and discuss demands and prerequisites for accurate isotopic analysis in various sample materials